DylanMeeus/springboot_jwt_blog/_posts/build-a-polymer-app-from-authentication-to-calling-an-api.md

 ...
 ```

-We still need to update the markup that places our view elements in the DOM.
+Now we'll update the markup that places our view elements in the DOM.
 Locate the [`<iron-pages>`](https://elements.polymer-project.org/elements/iron-pages) tag.
 This element shows one of its children at a time and is used in conjunction with `<app-route>` to display views based on the URL.
 Update the elements inside this tag to reflect the renaming of our view elements:

 ```html
 ...